-Note: The MCP integration is in an early development stage.
+Note: The MCP integration is in early development.
 The tools are already fully functional and can be tried out in test environments with supported AI agents (Claude Desktop, Cursor, VS Code Copilot, AnythingLLM).

 What is MCP?

-The Model Context Protocol (MCP) is an open standard that lets AI systems talk to external tools. mjEdit implements a complete MCP server with two transport options:
+The Model Context Protocol (MCP) is an open standard that enables AI systems to communicate with external tools. mjEdit implements a complete MCP server with two transport options:

-- SSE – HTTP server-sent events on localhost (AnythingLLM Docker, your own integrations)
+- SSE – HTTP Server-Sent Events on localhost (AnythingLLM Docker, own integrations)

-88 MCP tools — what does that mean in practice?
+154 MCP tools – what does this mean in practice?

-Instead of just talking to an editor, an AI can actually work with mjEdit: create files, transform content, generate OSCAL documents, run validations, drive entire tabs.
-The following examples show how this feels in everyday work.
+Instead of just talking to an editor, an AI can work with mjEdit: create files, convert content, generate OSCAL documents, passively discover network assets, scan for CVE vulnerabilities, control entire compliance dashboards.
+The following examples show how this feels in everyday life.

-“Create an empty OSCAL catalog with the title ‘BSI IT-Grundschutz++ Internal Baseline 2026’, version
+“Create an empty OSCAL catalog with the title ‘BSI IT-Grundschutz++ Internal Basis 2026’, version

-Behind the scenes a tool chain runs that you would otherwise have to click together by hand:
+A tool chain runs in the background that you would otherwise have to click together by hand:

-oscal_create_catalog→ empty catalog with metadata (title, version,last-modified,oscal-version: 1.2.1)oscal_add_group(3×) → groupsORP/CON/OPSwith BSI-compliant titlesoscal_query_get_control(4×) → read controls from the master catalogoscal_add_control(4×) → attach controls to the correct groupvalidate_oscal_document→ schema validation against OSCAL v1.2.1file_save_as→ save to the requested path
+oscal_create_catalog→ empty catalog with metadata (title, version,last-modified,oscal-version: 1.2.2)oscal_add_group(3×) → GroupsORP/CON/OPSwith BSI-compliant titlesoscal_query_get_control(4×) → Read controls from the master catalogoscal_add_control(4×) → Mount controls in the correct groupvalidate_oscal_document→ Schema validation against OSCAL v1.2.2file_save_as→ Save under the desired path

-Seconds later the catalog appears in the tree view, opens in the catalog tab and is schema-validated.
-You only see the finished result – but every tool call is fully traceable in the tool log.
+Seconds later, the catalog is visible in the tree view, opened in the catalog tab and schema-validated.
+You only see the finished result - but every tool is clearly logged in the tool log.

-“Bump the metadata of all 12 SSPs to version 2.1”
+“Update all metadata of our 12 SSPs to version 2.1”

-A task that takes at least half an hour of error-prone clicking.
-With MCP one sentence is enough:
+A task that requires at least half an hour of error-prone clicking manually.
+With MCP, one sentence is enough:

-Behind the scenes: file_list with a glob pattern, oscal_update_metadata per SSP, then file_save.
-The GUI refreshes automatically.
+In the background: file_list with glob pattern, each SSP oscal_update_metadata, then file_save.
+The GUI updates automatically.

-“Where in our SSP do we say something about backup?”
+“Where does our SSP say anything about backup?”

 Instead of scrolling through 4,000 lines of JSON:

-“Search the current SSP for any mention of ‘backup’ or ‘data backup’ and show me the related control IDs.”
+“Search the current SSP for all mentions of ‘backup’ and ‘data backup’ and show me the associated control IDs.”

-oscal_search with regex returns the matches with context in milliseconds, oscal_get_control adds the full control text for every hit.
-The AI summarises: “Backup is mentioned in AC-2, CP-9 and SI-12 — would you like to open one of them?”
+oscal_search with Regex delivers the hits with context in a fraction of a second, oscal_get_control adds the complete control text for each hit.
+The AI summarizes: “Backup is mentioned in AC-2, CP-9 and SI-12 — would you like to open any of them in Notepad?”

-You describe what you need — the AI assembles the form:
+You describe what you need — the AI builds the form:

-“Create a qFORM audit protocol with the fields auditor, date, system name, a ‘status’ dropdown (open / in progress / completed) and a 10-item checklist.”
+“Create a qFORM audit report with the fields auditor, date, system name, a dropdown ‘Status’ (Open / In Progress / Completed) and a checklist with 10 entries."

-qform_create builds the structure, qform_add_field adds every field with the correct widget type, qform_render shows the form immediately in the form tab.
-Optionally you can have qform_create_qc_script embed an automatic maturity-score calculation.
+qform_create creates the structure, qform_add_field sets each field with correct widget type, qform_render immediately shows the form in the form tab.
+You can then embed an automatic maturity level calculation using qform_create_qc_script.

-“Generate the full document chain for our new server”
+“Generate the complete document chain for our new server”

-The classic — and the textbook example for execute_steps:
+The classic — and the prime example of execute_steps:

-web-prod-04create a profile from the BSI catalog, then an SSP with our standard components, followed by Assessment Plan, Assessment Results and POA&M. Save everything under040-Servers/web-prod-04/.”
+web-prod-04from the BSI catalog, an SSP with our standard components, then assessment plan, assessment results and POA&M. Save everything under040-Server/web-prod-04/.”

 The AI bundles up to 20 tool calls into a single request: dir_create, oscal_generate_profile_from_catalog, oscal_generate_ssp_from_profile, oscal_generate_ap_from_ssp, oscal_generate_ar_from_ap, oscal_generate_poam_from_ssp, followed by validate_oscal_document for each file.
-One instruction — five validated, interlinked OSCAL documents.
+One statement — five validated, linked OSCAL documents.

-“Validate what we have — and fix it where possible”
+“Validate what we have right now — and fix if possible”

-“Validate every OSCAL file in the current project directory against the official schema and check all UUID references.”
+“Validate all OSCAL files in the current project directory against the official schema and check all UUID references.”

-file_list collects the candidates, validate_oscal_document and validate_oscal_references run over each file.
-The AI reports: “11 of 12 files are valid.
-In ssp-db.json a component-uuid points to nothing — should I correct the reference to the most likely component?”
+file_listcollects all candidates,validate_oscal_documentandvalidate_oscal_referencesrun over each file.
+The AI reports: “11 out of 12 files are valid.
+Inssp-db.jsonacomponent-uuidpoints to nothing - should I correct the reference to the most obvious component?”

-“Generate a table of contents for the current Markdown report, add a footer with date and version number, and export the result as PDF to
+“Generate a table of contents for the current Markdown report, add a footer with the date and version number, and export the result as a PDF to

 markdown_get_toc, markdown_replace_section, markdown_export_to_pdf — and the finished PDF appears in the file tree.